 Andy retired from KPMG in 2016, where he was a partner in the financial services audit practice.
 During his career at KPMG he provided audit and advisory services to every nature of financial services organization, from Canada's major banks to start-up banks, credit unions, insurers, investment dealers and banking technology companies.
 He represented the firm in relationships with federal and provincial financial services regulators.
 He served the Chartered Professional Accountants of Ontario and Canada as chair or a member of committees dealing with financial services regulation and insurance.

-He is currently on the boards of Banff Centre for Arts and Creativity and the Oakville Symphony Orchestra, recently completed a term as board chair of Tafelmusik Baroque Orchestra and has been a director of other not for profit organizations.
+He is currently on the boards of SBI Canada Bank, Banff Centre for Arts and Creativity, Banff Centre Foundation, the Oakville Symphony Orchestra and the Executive of the Institute of Corporate Directors, Ontario Chapter.
+He recently completed a term as board chair of Tafelmusik Baroque Orchestra and has been a director of other not for profit organizations.

 - Sheldon LibfeldDirector